leetcode-python-java/leetcode-python-java/en/1-1000/459-repeated-substring-pattern.md

 # 459. Repeated Substring Pattern - Best Practices of LeetCode Solutions
 LeetCode link: [459.
 Repeated Substring Pattern](https://leetcode.com/problems/repeated-substring-pattern), difficulty: **Easy**.

-## Description of "459.
+## LeetCode description of "459.
 Repeated Substring Pattern"
 Given a string `s`, check if it can be constructed by taking a substring of it and appending multiple copies of the substring together.

 ### [Example 1]